-As you already know, the LSAT does not assess a scoring penalty for incorrect answer choices, which is why you should always guess on any question that you cannot complete during the allotted time.
-And, because some answer choices are more likely to occur than others, you should not guess randomly.
-Precisely how you guess, however, will depend on how strong of a test-taker you are, and which questions you need to guess on.
-Let’s explore:
+As you know, there is no penalty for guessing on the LSAT.
+So, it goes without saying that you shouldn’t leave any questions blank.
+If you are running out of time, make sure to guess on any unanswered question.
+Because some answer choices are more likely to occur than others, you should not guess randomly.
+Precisely how you guess, however, depends on how strong of a test-taker you are, and which questions you need to guess on.
+Let’s explore.

 According to our Guessing Strategy and Probability Tables, you would be best served by always guessing answer choice (D) in the Logical Reasoning section of the test.
 Do not choose random answer choices; do not put in a pattern such as A-B-C-D-E etcetera.
 Although guessing answer choice (D) obviously does not guarantee you will get the questions correct, it gives you a better chance (21.3%) than guessing randomly (20%).